smithcommajoseph/async-transport/README.md

 }
 ```

 This becomes onerous, for example, when writing API endpoints that assemble data from multiple sources and may quickly become hard to read (and maintain).
-When researching ways to remedy this, I found [this Medium blog entry](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) written by Dima Grossman and begain using the resulting [await-to-js](https://github.com/scopsy/await-to-js) package.
+When researching ways to remedy this, I found [this Medium blog entry](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) written by Dima Grossman and began using the resulting [await-to-js](https://github.com/scopsy/await-to-js) package.
 This yielded code like so.

 ```javascript
 import to from 'await-to-js';